sanjeet-shukla/terraform-aws/readme.md

 ### How to setup credentials in github to run terraform through github actions?

-### How to setup an s3 bucket for terraform state file?
+### How to setup an s3 bucket and DynamoDB for terraform state file?